matachi/rangeFix/README.md

+# Build RangeFix

+JDK 7 and Scala 2.9 are required to build RangeFix.

-# How to set up on Windows
+## How to set up on Windows

 *(Tested on Windows 7 32-bit)*